-Set in a small community of Springfield Township, Finneytown Local Schools is a tight-nit, heavily supported community of its own.
+Set in a small community of Springfield Township, Finneytown Local Schools is a tight-knit, community of its own.
 A bedroom community of 4.8 square miles; we have a story.

-On Saturday, September 4, 2004, Joseph Prell, of Symmes Township, organized a patriotic dedication honoring both Ebenezer Ward Finney and Finney’s son-in-law, David Sprong.
+On Saturday, Sept.
+4, 2004, Joseph Prell of Symmes Township, organized a patriotic dedication honoring both Ebenezer Ward Finney and Finney’s son-in-law, David Sprong.
 Prell, whose fifth great-grandfather was Ebenezer Ward Finney, one of the original settlers of the Finneytown community, replaced the headstones of Finney and Sprong and donated the originals to the Finneytown Local School District.